SansGuidon/bookmarks/README.md

 * [Ben Putano](https://stackify.com/deployment-best-practices) - (2018) 8 Best Practices for Agile Software Deployment
 * [Ben Putano](https://stackify.com/application-deployment-process-checklist/) - (2018) Proven Steps to Achieving Deployment Nirvana
 * [Matt Watson](https://stackify.com/site-reliability-engineering/) - (2017) What Is Site Reliability Engineering and Why You Should Embrace It
+* [Matt Watson](https://stackify.com/web-operations/) - (2017) What is Web Operations?
+How Does it Relate to DevOps and SRE?

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog